nstephenh/mygrane/README.md

 Currently, I'm rewriting it to output symlinks, so the file sorting functions may be messed up.
 The sorting algorithm should still be good.

-Be careful with the sort, particularly sortdelete as there could be bugs that have unforseen consequences.
+Be careful with the sort, particularly "sortdelete" as there could be bugs that have unforeseen consequences.
-I have updated this to python3 and added some documentation so it can be used.
+I have updated this to python3 and added some documentation, so it can be used.

 # Comic Naming Convention